sous-chefs/sc-mongodb/mongodb/README.md

 The cookbook aims to be platform independant, but is best tested on debian squeeze systems.

-The `10gen_repo` recipe currently supports only the Debian and Ubuntu 10gen repository.
+The `10gen_repo` recipe currently supports only the Debian and Ubuntu and Fedora and CentOS 10gen repository.
 Patches for other platforms are welcome.

 # DEFINITIONS: